Zequez/logseq-vault/pages/Intellectual Body.md

+- The one that thinks.
-- Your thinking mind.
-The one that reasons.
+- The one that reasons.
+- The one that makes the stories.
+-